MONTGOMERY, Ala. (WSFA) - If you are looking for food, work, or other assistance during the coronavirus pandemic, resources are available.

 HELP FOR NONPROFITS

-The Central Alabama Community Foundation and River Region United Way are partnering together to help non-profits provide needs to the community during the coronavirus pandemic.
-Applications for the relief fund will open on April 1 and grants will begin being awarded on April 15.
-The grants will be limited to $2,500 per organization.
+The Central Alabama Community Foundation and River Region United Way are partnering to help non-profits provide needs to the community.
+Applications for the relief fund here.
+Grants are limited to $2,500 per organization.

 RESOURCES FOR PARENTS

 First Choice Women’s Medical Center is providing diapers and wipes.
 Right now, FCWMC is offering one “freebie” set of diapers and wipes, and after that, people just need to participate in an online course to continue earning more.
-They will be provided through a curbside pickup service at the FCWMC.
-Anyone with questions is asked to call 334-260-8010.
+Call 334-260-8010.